Kirstin Maldonado: Solo projects and appearances

 In January 2016, Maldonado performed the song "Somewhere Over the Rainbow" at the World Dog Awards in honor of the dogs who have played the role of Toto from the iconic story about The Wizard of Oz.

 In February 2016, the a cappella group Voctave released the video "Disney Love Medley" which featured Maldonado and her then-fiancé Jeremy Lewis.
 In the video, Maldonado and Lewis perform the songs "I See the Light" from Tangled, "You'll Be in My Heart" from Tarzan and "Go the Distance" from Hercules with the members of Voctave providing the backing vocals.
 In May 2016, Maldonado, along with Grassi and Hoying, appeared in an episode of Bones.

 On May 19, 2017, Maldonado released her first solo single, "Break a Little".
 Her debut EP, L O V E, was released on July 14, 2017.
 The EP debuted at #1 on the iTunes Pop Albums Chart.
 In 2018, Maldonado made her Broadway debut, portraying Lauren in the musical Kinky Boots alongside singer Jake Shears and comedian Wayne Brady:

 Personal life

-Maldonado met singer and entrepreneur Jeremy Lewis in August 2013 through The Sing-Off, and the two started dating in October of the same year.
-They got engaged on May 29, 2016 in Paris, France.
-In 2017, the couple postponed their wedding to work on certain unstated "issues", eventually calling it off in October.
+Maldonado met singer and entrepreneur Jeremy Lewis in August 2013 through The Sing-Off, and they started dating two months later.
+Lewis proposed to her on May 29, 2016, in Paris during the Pentatonix World Tour.
+The couple called off their wedding and ended their relationship in October 2017; they had been planning to marry in December of the same year.

-Maldonado is currently in a relationship with freelance filmmaker and photographer Ben Hausdorff.
-They have been dating since 2018, and have worked together on different projects for Pentatonix.
-In March 2022, Maldonado announced that she and Hausdorff were expecting their first child.
-Their daughter was born on June 28, 2022.
+While Pentatonix was on tour throughout 2018, Maldonado entered a professional and personal relationship with filmmaker Ben Hausdorff.
+They got engaged in March 2023 in Tokyo, and were married on April 21, 2024, in McKinney, Texas.
+Maldonado and Hausdorff have two children together: a daughter (born on June 28, 2022) and a son (born on March 2, 2025).